OctopusDeploy/blog/blog/2022-04/best-practices-spaces/index.md

 ---
 title: Best practices for Octopus Spaces
-description: Find out how to use spaces effectively.
+description: Find out how to use Octopus Spaces effectively.
 author: steve.fenton@octopus.com
-visibility: private
+visibility: public
-published: 9999-01-01
+published: 2022-04-12-1400
 metaImage: blogimage-bestpracticesforoctopusspaces-2022.png
 bannerImage: blogimage-bestpracticesforoctopusspaces-2022.png
 bannerImageAlt: Overhead shot of a round table split into three equal parts, with people working on laptops and notebooks at each section.